Topic: Freezer Burned

 Written on June 10, 2020 at 6:16 am, by

 FREEZER BURNED: Tales of Interior Alaska is a new regular column on the San Juan Update written by Steve Ulvi… Nearly every molecule of water that now covers 70% of our planet was spewed in awesome volcanic eruptions or carried frozen in asteroids or comets that pummeled a lifeless earth for eons.
-Any given water molecule has Continue Reading
+Any given water Continue Reading